framely/community/docs/guide/concepts.md

 This section helps you understand the key concepts at the org level, and at chatbot level in terms of build, test, deploy and operate chatbots.

 ## Projects
-Just like repo on the GitHub, on the Framely platform, projects are the basic unit of work.
+Just like repo on the GitHub, on the OpenCUI platform, projects are the basic unit of work.
 One can decide whether it is public or private, what permission that each user can have on it, etc. Projects can be cloned or imported for reuse.
 There are three kinds of projects on the platform.

 ### Chatbots
-A Framely chatbot is an application with conversational user interface that connects end-users with your services through conversations.
+A OpenCUI chatbot is an application with conversational user interface that connects end-users with your services through conversations.
 It is essentially just a set of intents and all their dependencies like frames, dialog acts, entities and services.

 ### Components
 Components are the reusable modules for getting user preferences via conversations, for example, asking user for a date can be one such component.
 Components can be integrated into bigger and bigger reusable component for more complex use cases.
 Optionally, component can declare a service, which allows interaction logic to be defined against business logic and service APIs for better conversational experiences.